-Yes!
-A limited amount of Financial Aid is available for those in need of financial assistance in order to participate.
-Our program also offers Identity-Based Scholarships.
+A limited amount of Financial Support is available for those in need of financial assistance in order to participate.
+We offer a limited number of financial support fee reductions for the TREK experience.
 Our ultimate goal is to work with ALL interested first year students to make participation in TREK a reality!
-TREKKIES who are awarded Financial Aid or Scholarships may request to borrow UVM Outing Club equipment which includes backpacks, sleeping bags, and rain gear.
+TREKKIES who are awarded Financial Support or Scholarships may request to borrow UVM Outing Club equipment which includes backpacks, sleeping bags, and rain gear.

-For more information about the TREK Programs, Costs, and financial aid options, please contact us:
+For more information about the TREK Programs, Costs, and financial support options, please contact us:

 Service TREK E-mail: email@example.com;